Peter-Schenkels/Musical-3D-Printer/README.md

 python musical_printer.py [input directory] [save to usb y/n] [output directory]

 #Argument: Input directory
-Input midi file
+#Input midi file

 #Argument: save to usb
-This argument is optional.
-If this argument is Y/yes than the script will automatically detect an connected usb storage device and save it to the first one it detects.
+#This argument is optional.
+If this argument is Y/yes
+#than the script will automatically detect an connected usb
+#storage device and save it to the first one it detects.

-#ArgumentL Output directory
+#Argument: Output directory
-This argument is also optional.
-This argument is for manually depicting the output file location.
-Note that the "save to usb" argument must be N/no for it to work properly.
+#This argument is also optional.
+This argument is for manually
+#depicting the output file location.
+Note that the "save to usb"
+#argument must be N/no for it to work properly.
 ```

 ### Backlog